 That performance is due to the motors’ combined output of 417hp and peak torque of 485lb ft.
 Opt for the range-topping P100D (‘P’ standing for Performance), which comes complete with ‘Ludicrous’ performance mode, and things are moved up a serious notch.
 Torque is upped to a frankly ridiculous 792lb ft, allowing the Model S to launch itself to 60mph in a gut-churning 2.28 seconds.
 Who said electric cars were slow?

-Of course the big question that needs answering is just how well the Tesla works in the real world.
-Behind the wheel it makes infinite sense, but there’s always the tricky topic of refuelling; it’s not just a case of spending a few minutes at a petrol station every now and then with the Model S.
+Of course, the big question that needs answering is just how well Tesla works in the real world.
+Behind the wheel, it makes infinite sense, but there’s always the tricky topic of refuelling; it’s not just a case of spending a few minutes at a petrol station every now and then with the Model S.

 Tesla has an ever-expanding infrastructure of its own charging locations throughout the UK.
 These include ‘Destination Chargers’, a fairly speedy way to charge your vehicle while at certain hotels, restaurants and other points of interest.
 The fastest charging available is from a Tesla ‘Supercharger’, a 120kWcharging point available in some locations to allow up to 170 miles of driving range to be charged in just 30 minutes.